Traditional Asian Wall Art

 Integration of Traditional Asian Wall Art According to Feng Shui Principles

 Traditional Asian wall art occupies a central place in authentic Feng Shui practice, far beyond simple decorative elements.
-Unlike other wall pieces, they function as genuine energy activators capable of significantly influencing Chi (vital energy) flow in your living or working space.
+Unlike other wall artworks, they function as genuine energy activators capable of significantly influencing Chi (vital energy) flow in your living or working space.

 How to position your traditional Asian wall art according to your personal Bagua?